walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     https://go.microsoft.com/fwlink/?LinkID=394789
     ```

-    **Note:** You may need to open the clipboard panel on the left-hand edge of the Bastion window, paste the URL, and then paste into the VM.
+    **Note**: You may need to open the clipboard panel on the left-hand edge of the Bastion window, paste the URL, and then paste into the VM.

 3. After the installer has downloaded, run it.
 Select **Next**, Select **I accept the terms in the License Agreement**, and then **Next** again.
 Select **Finish**.